LADA Screens - Liz Rosenfeld

 Online from 13 July - 31 August

-This month’s online LADA Screens is the film Proliferations - Part I by filmaker and performer Liz Rosenfeld.
+This month's LADA Screens features Proliferations - Part I by filmmaker and performer Liz Rosenfeld.

-Liz Rosenfeld is a filmmaker and performer is the current artist in residence for the Goethe Institute LUX Residency 2017.
+Liz Rosenfeld is a Berin based filmmaker and performer is the current artist in residence for the Goethe Institute LUX Residency 2017.
 This event is produced in collaboration with LUX.

 About Proliferations- Part I

 Filmmaker and performer Liz Rosenfeld has developed this new project in the wake of her first feature film FOXES, and in collaboration with the sonic duo Hacklander\Hata.
 For this project they have built off their research into the unwanted & censored culture of the early 20th Century Russian avant-garde.

 This new film pines towards a future vision that surpasses generally accepted structural limitations of the human condition.
 The piece moves beyond the capabilities of human perceptive apparatuses, the ego, dimensions of time and space, notions of gender, sexuality, and other societal norms.

 A popular lesbian ‘commercial,’ 110 images of sensual touching montages in A, B, C, D rolls of ‘kinaesthetic’ editing.
 “The images are varied and very quickly presented in the early part of the film, introducing the characters, if you will.
 The second half of the film slows down measurably and all of a sudden I found myself holding my breath as I watched the images of lovemaking sensually and artistically captured.” – Elizabeth Lay, Plexus.

 (Untitled) Dyketactics Revisted, Liz Rosenfeld, 7min, 2005